 To assess the generality of our evolutionary framework, we compare model performance before and after evolution on two benchmarks: \textbf{GAIA} and \textbf{AIME-2024}.
 In both cases, models exhibit clear performance degradation on the evolved tasks.

 \paragraph{GAIA} Table \ref{tab:model-eval-results} illustrates the performance changes of different models on tasks from tasks from the original \textbf{GAIA} dataset and two evolutionary stages. `\textit{Level}' refers to the difficulty labels of the original Gaia dataset, while `\textit{Mixed}' denotes the overall pass@1 we measured after combining data from two rounds of evolution.
 We did this because the tasks before and after evolution often differ significantly, to the extent that they can even be treated as independent problems.
 Experimental results indicate that, in most cases, different models experience a significant performance degradation on the new data, demonstrating the effectiveness of our evolution framework.
+For instance, the \textbf{\textit{Gemini-2.5-flash}} model experienced a 43.1\% drop in pass@1 accuracy for Level 1 problems following the second evolutionary round.

+As shown in Table~\ref{tab:gaia_trace_token_length}, average answer length increases for \textbf{\textit{GPT-5-mini}} and \textbf{\textit{KIMI-K2}} substantially as the benchmark evolves, while Pass@1 concurrently degrades.
+This joint trend indicates that TRACE is not merely introducing noise, but is making tasks genuinely harder in a way that forces models into longer, more demanding reasoning trajectories.

-For instance, the \textbf{\textit{Gemini-2.5-flash}} model experienced a 43.1\% drop in pass@1 accuracy for Level 1 problems following the second evolutionary round. \paragraph{AIME-2024} Table \ref{tab:model-eval-results-aime} presents the performance of three reasoning models(\textbf{\textit{DeepSeek-R1-Distill-Qwen-7B}}, \textbf{\textit{DeepSeek-R1-Distill-Qwen-32B}}, \textbf{\textit{Qwen3-235B-A22B}}) of different scales on the \textbf{AIME-2024} benchmark, as well as its second and fourth evolutionary benchmarks. \textit{Average Acc.} refers to the average accuracy over 10 test runs on the benchmark, while \textit{Average Length} denotes the average number of tokens in the chain-of-thought generated by the model.
+\paragraph{AIME-2024} Table \ref{tab:model-eval-results-aime} presents the performance of three reasoning models(\textbf{\textit{DeepSeek-R1-Distill-Qwen-7B}}, \textbf{\textit{DeepSeek-R1-Distill-Qwen-32B}}, \textbf{\textit{Qwen3-235B-A22B}}) of different scales on the \textbf{AIME-2024} benchmark, as well as its second and fourth evolutionary benchmarks. \textit{Average Acc.} refers to the average accuracy over 10 test runs on the benchmark, while \textit{Average Length} denotes the average number of tokens in the chain-of-thought generated by the model.
 We can observe that after four rounds of evolution, the model's performance on the benchmark has significantly declined, and the token count has noticeably increased.
 For instance, the Average Acc. of the \textbf{\textit{Qwen3-235B-A22B}} model decreased by 22.33\%, and the average token count increased by over 8000.
 These experimental data demonstrate the significant change in the difficulty of the benchmark questions.